adrianco/spigo/README.md

 Migration from LAMP to NetflixOSS
 -----------
-The orchestration to create this is a hack that needs to be refactored to clean it up, but the step by step works.
+The orchestration to create this now uses a eureka discovery service per zone and has been heavily refactored.
 [Run this in your browser by clicking here](http://rawgit.com/adrianco/spigo/master/migration.html?1)

 Start with a monolithic LAMP stack